theRealKarlos/cloud-defender-game/docs/CLOUDFRONT_DUAL_ORIGIN_SOLUTION.md

-# CloudFront Dual-Origin Solution for Config.json Access
+# [Deprecated] CloudFront Dual-Origin Solution for Config.json Access

+> Status: Deprecated in favour of the Manifest Pointer architecture with a single static origin and path-based cache behaviours.
+See `docs/MANIFEST_POINTER_ARCHITECTURE.md` and `docs/MANIFEST_POINTER_IMPLEMENTATION.md`.

 ## Problem Statement